stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

          header:
            jwt:
              key:
-               k: EQDGRjSpZB87_eWO42XQ7h7mfxk0EmF6ZDY0TDGdAoA
+               value: EQDGRjSpZB87_eWO42XQ7h7mfxk0EmF6ZDY0TDGdAoA

-By default, the value is expected to be a Base64Url string.
+By default, the key value is expected to be a Base64Url string.
 The |project| will then base64url-decode this value at startup to obtain the raw signing key bytes used to compute the JWT signature.

-If your string value is not Base64Url, you can specify the ``stormpath.zuul.account.header.jwt.key.encoding`` config property to indicate which encoding is used.
+If your value string is not Base64Url, you can specify the ``stormpath.zuul.account.header.jwt.key.encoding`` config property to indicate which encoding is used.

 .. _forwarded account signing key value caution: